Aggregate-Intellect/easy-deploy-demo/README.md

 the contents of requirements.txt.
 In our experience the deploy takes longer when done this way.

-## Other useful fly.io commands
+## Demo notes
-Since this app uses sockets (a Chainlit requirement), and we don't have a load balancer in front of it, we want only a single instance of the app to be running in each fly.io deployment region.
+1. Since these apps use sockets (a Chainlit requirement), and we don't have a load balancer in front of the apps, we want only a single fly.io machine to be running in each fly.io deployment region.
 You can do this with the command
 `fly scale count 1 `.

-Other useful fly commands:
+2. When you are done playing with the demo on fly.io, put your app to sleep with `fly scale count 0 ` or delete the app entirely from the dashboard.
+This will prevent other people from using the app and potentially racking up OpenAI usage charges.
+(In a production situation your app will automatically scale down to zero after a period of inactivity, but it will wake up again upon the next HTTP request.)

+3. The Autogen demo involves a dialog between two agents working together to plot a stock chart.
+The chart produced by the demo ends up in the `/public` directory of the app.
+The demo agents tell you the name of the file they produce.
+You can view this chart, e.g. if the agents tell you the filename is `stock_price_ytd.png` you can append `/public/stock_price_ytd.png` to your app URL and you should see the chart.

+4. The Autogen demo requires some Python libraries to be installed, and the agents actually do this installation for you, provided you click "continue" to allow them to do the install.
+This is impressive, but obviously something you should never permit in a production environment.

+## Useful fly.io commands

 Tail logs: `fly logs`

 Restart the app: `fly apps restart`

-Scale instances to 0: `fly scale count 0 `
+Scale machine instances to 0: `fly scale machine count 0 `

+Scale machine instances to 1: `fly scale count 1 `

 SSH to console: `fly ssh console`